 Russian Natural Gas

-Russia holds the world's largest natural gas reserves, with 1,680 trillion cubic feet, more than twice the next-largest reserves, in Iran, according to the Energy Information Agency of the United States Energy Department.
+Russia holds the world's largest natural gas reserves, with 1,688 trillion cubic feet, more than twice the next-largest reserves, in Iran, according to the Energy Information Agency of the United States Energy Department, as of January 1, 2013.
 Russia's proven natural gas reserves amount to 47 trillion cubic meters, 26% of the world's total.
+The majority of these reserves are located in Siberia, with the Yamburg, Urengoy, and Medvezh'ye fields alone accounting for more than 40% of Russia's total reserves, while other significant deposits are located in northern Russia.
 In 2004, Gazprom held licenses to fields accounting for 60% of these reserves; 21% is held by other producers, with the remaining 19% unallocated.

 Open Joint Stock Company (OAO) Gazprom is the legal successor of the proprietary rights and obligations of State Gas Concern Gazprom, including the rights to use land, subsurface reserves, natural resources as well as the rights and commitments under the agreements concluded by the Concern.
 The sales of shares commenced in 1993 and ended in 1995 with the results as follows: 41% of the shares remained under the state ownership.
 The old nomenklatura grabbed state property.
 Prime minister Victor Chernomyrdin, for example, controlled Gazprom.
 On 30 June 2000 shareholders of Gazprom elected Dimitry Medvedev, a former senior government official, to take over as Chairman.
 Medvedev replaced former Prime Minister Victor Chernomyrdin in the post.
 In the middle of 2005, after state-run OAO Rosneftegaz acquired a 10.74% stake in OAO Gazprom, the share of the Russian Federation in OAO Gazprom grew to a controlling stake (50.002%).
 The move enabled to reinforce the state's control over the Company being of strategic significance for the national economy.
 There are no legislative restrictions on foreign ownership of OAO Gazprom shares.